-- 1. Purpose.
+1. Purpose.
 The Investigative Panel, comprised of three rotating Honor Committee members, meets to review the findings of the investigation and decides whether formally to accuse the investigated student of committing an Honor Offense.
-Statements by the investigated student, the reporting witness and other witnesses, together with other relevant evidence, are collected in the Investigative Log; neither the investigated student nor other witnesses attend the Investigative Panel. - 2.
-Scheduling.
-The Investigative Panel generally convenes within one (1) week of the completion of the investigation, unless the Vice Chair for Investigations determines that circumstances exist which warrant a delay. - 3.
-Incomplete Investigation.
-If the Investigative Panel believes that it is unable to make a determination because the investigation was incomplete, the Investigative Panel may instruct the Investigators to investigate the matter further.
+Statements by the investigated student, the reporting witness and other witnesses, together with other relevant evidence, are collected; neither the investigated student nor other witnesses attend the Investigative Panel.

+2. Incomplete Investigation.
+If the Investigative Panel believes that it is unable to make a determination because the investigation was incomplete, the Investigative Panel may instruct the Investigators to investigate the matter further and request specific further evidence.